rackerlabs/technical-blog/_posts/2020-01-15-aws-security.md

 (*Source*: [https://aws.amazon.com/macie/](https://aws.amazon.com/macie/))

-Macie is a security service that uses machine learning to automatically discover, classify, and protect sensitive data in AWS.
+Amazon Macie is a security service that uses machine learning to automatically discover, classify, and protect sensitive data in AWS.
 Macie recognizes sensitive data such as personally identifiable information (PII) or intellectual property.
 Macie provides you with dashboards and alerts that give visibility into